 The Republic of Korea is nowadays one of the most dynamic economies in the world.
-With a GDP of over €1,377 billion, it was ranked 11th place in the world in 2017.
-In view of the Republic of Korea's significance, it became one of the 10 strategic partners of the EU.
+With a GDP of over €1,377 billion, it is ranked 11th place in the world in 2017.
+In view of the Republic of Korea's significance, Korea became one of the 10 strategic partners of the EU.

 From the commercial standpoint, the Republic of Korea is a very important partner for the EU.
 In 2016 it was the EU's 8th largest supplier and the 9th largest export market.
 For the Republic of Korea, the EU has consolidated its position as the country's 2nd largest supplier and the 3rd largest export market.

-Bilateral trade remains concentrated on high added-value and technology-intensive sectors: machinery and transport equipment, telecommunication equipment, chemicals, etc. In addition, in the fast-growing service sector, bilateral EU-Republic of Korea trade has increased dramatically over recent years.
+Sectorial breakdown of trade flows between Korea and the EU reflects their respective global trade patterns, with focus on high-added-value and technology-intensive sectors: machinery and transport equipment, telecommunication equipment, chemicals, etc. In addition, in the fast-growing service sector, bilateral EU-Republic of Korea trade has increased dramatically over recent years.

-The EU is the largest investor in the country.
+The EU is the largest investor in the Republic of Korea.
 The EU Foreign Direct Investment (FDI) stock in the Republic of Korea increased 8 % from 2014 to 2015 (latest data available) to reach €49.7 billion, accounting for over 20 % of the FDI stock in the Republic of Korea.
-Furthermore, Korean investments in the EU experienced growth of 19 % in the same period, amounting to a total stock of €20.9 billion.
+Furthermore, Korean investments in the EU experienced a growth of 19 % in the same period, amounting to a total stock of €20.9 billion.